Undocumented Students - Undergraduate Only

 If you are a citizen or eligible non-citizen, please complete the Free Application for Federal Student Aid.

 If you are not a citizen or eligible non-citizen, please complete the Application for Institutional Aid to be considered for scholarship assistance funded by Meredith College.
-You will find this application by clicking under the "Forms and Application" heading.
 Below you will find scholarships that are more specifically geared towards undocumented students.